AguaClara/StaRSFine/Spring2019FinalReport.md

 #### Trial 6
 The main goal for the sixth trial was to generate a system in which the extraction holes and filter were all submerged under water.
 This task was difficult for the team because there were no longer extraction tubes and it could not simply be submerged in water because of the sand and the need to regulate how much water was coming out.

-Creatively, the team thought of a small apparatus that would be added on to the current apparatus.
+The team thought of a small apparatus that would be added on to the current apparatus.
 It would be some kind of cup or box that would surround the extraction holes to be filled with water.
 Although it would be open at the top to the atmosphere for water to flow out, this technically would submerge the filter system with water and would fix the pressure differential issues between the three branches.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/Onshape6.png" width= "700"> </p>